Bubsy 4D: Development

 In 2023, Atari SA re-acquired various assets formerly belonging to publisher Tommo, including the Bubsy franchise.
 Later in the year, Atari announced that they were encouraging and accepting new Bubsy game pitches from indie video game developers.
 Atari CEO Wade Rosen encouraged pitches to be "interesting, innovative, and tongue-in-cheek" because "the last thing anyone wants is a really generic platformer" and that Bubsy's mixed legacy presented "an interesting challenge, and someone's going to crack it."
 Bubsy 4D was later announced on August 19, 2025, at the Gamescom video game expo.
-It is scheduled for release on the Nintendo Switch, Switch 2, PlayStation 4, PlayStation 5, Xbox One Xbox Series X/S, and Windows platforms.
-The game will be the first 3D platformer Bubsy game in 30 years, following Bubsy 3D (1996), and the first to be developed by New York City-based indie developer Fabraz, developers of the well-received Demon Turf games.
+It is scheduled for release on the Nintendo Switch, Switch 2, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows platforms.
+The game is the first 3D platformer Bubsy game in almost 30 years, following Bubsy 3D (1996), and the first to be developed by New York City-based indie developer Fabraz, developers of the well-received Demon Turf games.
 The characters were redesigned for 4D, with Bubsy being given an open button-up shirt and red tie designed to evoke the red exclamation mark T-shirt from his original appearance.
-The game will feature fully-voiced cutscenes, with Bubsy voiced by actor Sean Chiplock.
-The game's soundtrack will be composed by independent duo Fat Bard, who previously composed for the Demon Turf series.
+The game features fully-voiced cutscenes, with Bubsy voiced by actor Sean Chiplock.
+The game's soundtrack is composed by independent duo Fat Bard, who previously composed for the Demon Turf series.
 The game's release was promoted with the September 2025 release of Bubsy in: The Purrfect Collection, a collection of the first four Bubsy games on modern platforms.

+Release

 A demo of the Windows version, featuring the first three levels of the game, was released on October 10, 2025.
+The full game was released on May 22, 2026.
+A physical "Pawsome Edition" was also released for Nintendo Switch and Switch 2, which includes a manual, poster, and art book.

+On August 12, 2026, a free content update was released that added 15 additional levels, new outfits, and other extras.

 Reception

 Pre-release

 A number of publications observed positive reactions to the game's reveal.
 Nintendo Life expressed surprise that the game's reveal "actually looks pretty good".
-Inverse declared that "Bubsy’s got the stuff to be one of the year’s must-play platformers," praising the gameplay and self-deprecating humor.
+Inverse declared that "Bubsy's got the stuff to be one of the year's must-play platformers", praising the gameplay and self-deprecating humor.
 Some publications noted that fans expressed surprise or frustration that Bubsy received a new game before other dormant franchises such as Banjo-Kazooie, Mega Man, Spyro the Dragon, or Crash Bandicoot.